Samuel29590/MolAnts/README.md

 ### Ants

 The actual implementation of the *TMAAntsType*: *MAAnt*, describe one ant.
 For each ant created there is also one *MAStage* component and one *MARole* component created.
-There are associate through their name (example: ***Ant29***, ***StageAnt29*** and ***RoleStageAnt29***).
+There are associate through their component name (example: ***Ant29***, ***StageAnt29*** and ***RoleStageAnt29***).
 The stage of the ant is created by the ant and the role is created by the stage.
 The implementation of the ant *MAAnt* permit to increase the age of the ant and to send to the stage the order to do the simulation step and to move.

 ##### TMAAntServices

-This service is provided by the ant implementation and it's not used by another component.
+This service is provided by the ant implementation isn't used by another component.
 However, it permits to describe methods that the ant implementation need to provide.

 ### Stages